Abdullah-Al-Wahed-Labib/FUNWARE/README.md

 ▶️ To get started ◀️
 =====================
 1. Download the zip file which contains all the files from this github repository.
-2. Unzip the zip file and delete extra files. (e.g. the license, demo execution video and README files)
+2. Unzip the zip file and delete extra files. (e.g. the license and README files)
 3. Put all the files into your desired directory on the victim's PC. **Please make sure all the files are stored into the same folder, otherwise the batchscript won't execute properly.**
 4. Execute the START.bat file as admin on the victim's PC.
 5. After all of this, the batchscript will do the rest.